vhacman/vhacman/README.md

 Now I'm fully committed to software development, studying both **low-level C/C++** at **42 Roma Luiss** and **enterprise Java** at **Generation Italy**.
 What makes me different?
 I speak **four languages fluently**, I've learned that persistence beats perfection, and I understand that technology should serve people—not the other way around.

-Whether I'm debugging a complex algorithm, building an enterprise banking system, or implementing design patterns, I approach every challenge with the same determination that got me here: **one step at a time, always learning**.
+Whether I'm debugging a complex algorithm, building an enterprise healthcare system, or implementing design patterns, I approach every challenge with the same determination that got me here: **one step at a time, always learning**.

 <div align="center">